INTRODUCTION

 But Hurang, his gleam would put

 even me to shame.
+Opposite to this

 wall was the energy releaser.
 With his